desche42/tv-show-tracker/README.md

 2. **Start cycle**

-	Each cylce two things are done simultaneously:
+	In each cylce two things are done simultaneously:

    1. **Search for new torrents**